SachiG17/Sachin-Ghanteppagol/README.md

 🔭 I’m currently working on : Deep Learning with Pytorch.

-💬 Ask me about: Python , Machine Learning , Cosmos , jokes and a good playlist🎧
+💬 Ask me about: Python , Machine Learning , Statistics

 ⚡ Fun fact: 7% of American adults believe that chocolate milk comes from brown cows.

-💻 Code carousel: "saippuakivikauppias".That's world's longest palindrome word which is used by finnish people daily.
-And here you're not even able to pronounce it😂

 📄 Resume :